 Defining A Shelterbelt And How It Works

-One can see the impact constant wind movement has on the environment through wind erosion occurring in different regions.
+One can see the impact of constant wind movement on the environment through wind erosion occurring in different regions.
 Along the coast, exposed sand dunes retreat inland due to wind activity, while topsoil is removed from fertile land in increasingly arid territories.

 Wind can also have a negative impact on agriculture.
 It can damage or even destroy entire crops and also harm livestock that is sensitive to extreme temperatures.

-These are just a few examples where persistent wind activity is not only unwelcome but also damaging with potentially huge implications.
+These are just a few examples where persistent wind activity is not only unwelcome but also damaging, with potentially huge implications.
 Here, relatively simple but very effective human innovation comes into play.
 It is called a shelterbelt.

 Shelterbelts are used throughout the world as an artificial barrier to protect against the harmful effects of wind activity.